olleharstedt/pholyglot/README.md

 ## Use-cases

-* Contact database and spit out JSON
+* Read database config from JSON file
+* Read/write from/to database
-* CURL call together with database interaction
+* Curl call somewhere
-* Some mathematical thing
+* Some mathematical thing (n-body problem?)